haxpor/omo/README.md

 # OMO
-Kotlin port with changes and improvements for omo originally by ForeignGuyMike
+Kotlin port with changes and improvements for omo originally by ForeignGuyMike, on PC, Android and iOS (via MOE).

 # Changes